© 2021, by M. Keith Booker

 In the subsequent development of the franchise, this character has come to be identified as “Nubbins Sawyer.”

-Siedow returned to played the same character, now identified as “Drayton Sawyer,” in the 1986 sequel.
+Siedow returned to play the same character, now identified as “Drayton Sawyer,” in the 1986 sequel.

 More than such specific scenes, Chain Saw is important in the subgenre of hillbilly horror for the basic use of a rural family as a group of degenerate monsters.
 See Murphy (148).